 In the past we used all manual and mechanical sewing machines which were rough and tough and those were not much delicate as the present-day sewing machines.
 Those were easy to clean.

 But the sewing machines we are using now are mostly electric and made up of delicate materials which cannot handle much roughness.
 So, we have to be careful while cleaning these sewing machines.
 And one more thing cleaning sergers with plain cotton cloth will be difficult, because it is a complicated sewing machine.

 So, let’s see how we can clean Sewing machines and Segers effectively.

 - Vacuum Cleaner

-You can’t generally observe it here, yet there’s a great deal of lighten behind the loopers and toward the sides of the machine.
-I brush out my serger each time I utilize it, yet a ton of cushion still gathers.
+You can’t generally observe it here, yet there’s a great deal of lightning behind the loopers and toward the sides of the machine.
+I brush out my serger each time I utilize it, yet a ton of cushions still gather.
 The brush connection functioned admirably to wipe out the base and sides of the machine, and also the feed dog/blade zone.

-You can also use a mini vacuum or handheld vacuums to clean your sewing machine.
-An USB powered mini vacuum will really work well.
+You can also use a mini vacuum or handheld vacuum to clean your sewing machine.
+A USB powered mini vacuum will really work well.
 You can connect the mini vacuum to the mobile charging vacuum.
-Just remove the thread from the sewing machine and clean it with the soft cloth.
+Just remove the thread from the sewing machine and clean it with a soft cloth.
 Remove the presser foot and needle and remove the stitch plate.
 Remove the bobbin case and take out the bobbin.
-You can use the small brush to clean the bobbin.
+You can use a small brush to clean the bobbin.
 Now use the mini vacuum.
 The flexible tip on the vacuum can reach most of the tight spots.
-Now the do the rest work with the small brush.
+Now they do the rest of the work with a small brush.
 Then oil the sewing machine if needed.
 Put the presser foot back on and a new needle in… and you’re good to go.
-You need to clean your sewing machine once in a week.
+You need to clean your sewing machine once a week.